fudgebucket27/sneiper/README.md

 # sneiper
 Snipe NFTs on SEI.

+# Features
+1. Target a Collection on Pallet and BUY specific multiple NFTs that fall under a certain price point
+2. Target a Collection on Pallet and BUY any multiple NFTs that fall under a certain price point
+3. Target a Lighthouse Mint site and MINT NFTs.

 ## Mint mode fees
-If you do not hold at least 5 of NFTs from my FrankenFrens collection on SEI.
+Mint mode will incur a fee, if you do not hold at least 5 of NFTs from my FrankenFrens collection on SEI.
 You will be charged 0.1 SEI per successful mint.

 You can purchase a FrankenFren from here: https://pallet.exchange/collection/frankenfrens

-# Features
-1. Target a Collection on Pallet and buy specific multiple NFTs that fall under a certain price point
-2. Target a Collection on Pallet and buy any multiple NFTs that fall under a certain price point
-3. Target a Lighthouse Mint site and mint NFTs.

 # Installation
 1. Install node js, npm and git